Mizzou Basketball Roster Breakdown: Perimeter Defense

 The last word

 Teams often build their identity around their best players and leaders.
-It's no question Robinson was one of the best perimeter defenders in college basketball last season, and the Tigers spent this offseason doing everything they can to amplify his production, and set his teammates up to try and match it.
+It's no question Robinson was one of the best perimeter defenders in college basketball last season, and the Tigers spent this offseason doing everything they can to amplify his production.

-To any ball-handlers facing Missouri's defense next season – beware, because the Tigers defense is relentless, and will certainly win that battle.
+To any ball-handlers facing Missouri's defense next season, beware, because the Tigers defense is relentless.